jagerber48/sciform/docs/source/usage.rst

 Float Issues
 ------------

-Here I would like to highlight some important facts and possible issues with :class:`float` objects that users should be aware of if they are concerned with the exact decimal representation of their numerical data.
+Here we would like to highlight some important facts and possible issues with :class:`float` objects that users should be aware of if they are concerned with the exact decimal representation of their numerical data.